wazuh/wazuh-documentation/source/installation-guide/index.rst

 The Wazuh server and the Wazuh agent abide by the `GNU General Public License, version 2 <https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html>`_ and the Wazuh indexer and the Wazuh dashboard by the `Apache License 2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_.
 These make sure the software is free for all its users and that they do not have to worry about infringing any patents by using it.

 With this installation guide, you will learn how to install in your system each central component on the same server, as an all-in-one deployment, or on different servers as a distributed deployment.
-Alternatively, Wazuh also offers Wazuh Cloud, our software as a service (SaaS) solution, where installing and updating the Wazuh components is all handled by Wazuh Cloud.
+Alternatively, Wazuh also offers Wazuh Cloud, our software as a service (SaaS) solution.

 Installing Wazuh in your infrastructure
 ---------------------------------------